 If you are not satisfied after following Stage 1, you can progress your complaint to Stage 2 attaching any evidence you wish to be considered.
 You can also progress your complaint to Stage 2 if you have not received a response to your Stage 1 complaint after 3 months.

-Stage 2 is the last part of the internal process, where your complaint will be referred by the associate director of Transformation, Talent & Inclusion to an appointed person.
+Stage 2 is the last part of the internal process, where your complaint will be looked at by the Head of Pensions or an alternative appointed person.
 However if you are not satisfied after following this process, you can then take your complaint to the Pensions Ombudsman.

 You can do this by detailing your complaint in writing and sending an email to; email@example.com